RobinHankin/lorentz/inst/JOSE/paper.md

 relativistic three-velocity addition is included.
 Some functionality for relativistic transformation of tensors of order 2 such as the stress-energy tensor is given, with examples.
-In the package, the speed of light is one by default, but is user-settable and the classical limit is recovered by setting $c=\infty$.
+In the package, the speed of light is 1 by default, but is user-settable and the classical limit is recovered by setting $c=\infty$.
 Both passive and active transformations are implemented.
 An extensive heuristic vignette detailing package idiom is included.
 There does not seem to be a